villoro/expensor/README.md

 | 2017/02/01 | 1250   | Salary   |

 It is important to notice that **incomes** have **positive** amount while **expenses** are **negative**.

-It is better if dates are in reversed order (**YYYY/MM/DD**).
-In the future user should be able to specify a custom date format.

 ## Install
 1. Download the code